reinarin/coopcareers/dataproject/NBA_Tempo_and_Injuries.md

     -   numbers can be skewed because of players that have played small minutes
 -   comparing 2013 to 2020, speed is higher in 2020
-    -   peaked in 2017, though downtrending, it looks likt it’s making its way back up
+    -   peaked in 2017, though downtrending, it looks like it’s making its way back up

 ------------------------------------------------------------------------